GarreauArthur/GarreauArthur.github.io/about.md

 * 2000 to 2006: ps1, ps2, nintendo game boy color, nintendo DS, mario kart pro
 * 2000 to 2006: primary school from 2000 to 2019
 * 2006 to 2010: High School part 1 (Collège) xbox360
+* 2007: started learning the guitar
 * 2008: wrote first lines of code in C++ to build a GTA clone (I failed)
+* 2009: started learning the piano
 * 2010: learned XHTML and CSS
 * 2010 to 2013: High School part 2 (Lycée) from 2010 to 2013
   * Baccalauréat Scientifique section Anglais Européenne, mention Bien